vrandall66/front-end-submissions-public/1711/mod-2/completeMe/Jon.md

 ### Evaluator:
 Brittany

 ### Evaluator comments: Code style is a little cumbersome and difficult to follow at times, you're doing a lot more work in places where simpler solutions would suffice.
+Good job catching edge-cases and testing potential failures.

 ### 1. Fundamental JavaScript & Style